 Product Engineer, OxTS

-Join Jacob Amacker, Product Engineer at OxTS on Tuesday, 13th July at 14:00 hrs (BST) as he discusses how to get the best pointcloud precision and improve accuracy.
+Earlier in 2021 Jacob Amacker, Product Engineer at OxTS discussed how to get the best pointcloud precision and improve accuracy.

-During the webinar Jacob will cover several key topics including:
+During the webinar Jacob covered several key topics including:

 • Why IMU and GNSS accuracy is important for pointcloud precision.